 A great way to reduce the amount of water you consume is to fit water saving shower heads and taps in your house.
 As well as reducing your water bills, this will help you to reduce the amount of hot water you use, saving energy and reducing the cost of your gas or electricity bill.

 Be sure to also turn taps off when not needed, for example during washing up or when brushing teeth.

 Did you know that a full bath uses as much as three times the amount of water of a typical shower - as well as three times the energy.
 By taking a shower instead of a bath, you could save some considerable energy at home.

 Whilst the tips covered above will help you to save energy at home on a day to day basis, it is important to remember that at the heart of everything is your boiler - which is not unlike the engine of your car and should be serviced at least once a year by a professional.
 Ensuring you do this regular boiler service will keep your boiler in the best possible condition and keep it running as reliably and efficiently as possible.

 As well as making sure that your boiler is not using more energy than it needs to, the service will also ensure that your boiler is safe to use.

 A boiler should typically last up to 15 years under normal usage.
 However, it is worth considering how much technology has advanced over recent years.
 As a result, the latest boilers can now offer substantial energy savings and it may therefore be worth considering upgrading your boiler sooner than planned in order to save electricity and benefit from technological advantages.

-An advanced, modern boiler such as those available from Viessmann will also be designed and manufactured ready for future energy sources such as solar or heat pumps which could help your home to become even more energy efficient.
+An advanced, modern boiler such as those available from Viessmann will also be designed and manufactured ready for future energy sources such as solar or air source and ground source heat pumps which could help your home to become even more energy efficient.